Photo: Computer-aided Design and Drafting instructor, Roberto Romano

 Q: Can you explain the different styles of design and drafting students learn at Herzing?

-Roberto: The CADD program is divided into 3 tracks:
+Roberto: Our CAD training is divided into 3 tracks:

 Track A is a mixture of Architectural and Mechanical.